Open Energy Services -- Forecasting and Optimization as a Service for Energy Management Applications at Scale: Introduction

 \section{Introduction}

-Global scale efforts are required to mitigate the most severe consequences of climate change including a significant increase in energy efficiency of consumers as well as the decarbonization of energy supply \citep{shukla_summary_2022}.
-The vast utilization of renewable energy sources required for the latter will additionally likely induce an increased demand for energy flexibility by consumers \cite{alizadeh_flexibility_2016,kondziella_flexibility_2016,papaefthymiou_towards_2016}. \glspl{EMS}, in a sense of software computing optimized operational schedules and executing these on devices, have been demonstrated to be capable of reducing energy demand, lowering $CO_2$ emissions and/or unlocking flexibility \cite{schibuola_demand_2015,oldewurtel_use_2012,ding_octopus_2019,salpakari_optimal_2016,chen_gnu-rl_2019}.
-In order to make the desperately needed global impact however, energy management solutions will be required at scale, like e.g. applied to thousands of buildings.
+Global scale efforts are required to mitigate the most severe consequences of climate change, including a significant increase in the energy efficiency of consumers as well as the decarbonization of energy supply \cite{shukla_summary_2022}.
+The vast utilization of renewable energy sources required for the latter will additionally likely induce an increased demand for energy flexibility by consumers \cite{alizadeh_flexibility_2016,kondziella_flexibility_2016,papaefthymiou_towards_2016}. \glspl{EMS}, in a sense of software computing optimized operational schedules and executing these on devices and systems, have been demonstrated to be capable of reducing energy demand, lowering $CO_2$ emissions and/or unlocking flexibility \cite{schibuola_demand_2015,oldewurtel_use_2012,ding_octopus_2019,salpakari_optimal_2016,chen_gnu-rl_2019}.
+However, in order to achieve the desperately needed global impact energy management solutions will be required at scale, like e.g. applied to thousands of buildings.